Volunteers and Training

-Volunteers must commit to one ~7-hour training that requires ~3-4 hours of advance preparation.
-After completing the training, volunteers are eligible to participate as facilitators or “city council” members in at the participating schools.
-Trained volunteers can elect to participate in a facilitation, which typically lasts 45 minutes, or a “city council” day, which typically last between 90 minutes and 3 hours depending on the size of the group and how many teams are presenting.
+Once trained, you will be eligible to participate as an UrbanPlan volunteer in the classroom or workshop.
+Trained volunteers can elect to participate in a Facilitation, which typically lasts 45 minutes to an hour, or a “City Council” day, which typically lasts between 90 minutes and 3 hours depending on the size of the group and how many teams are presenting.

-Interested in becoming a trained volunteer?
-Please contact Sofia Guerrero via e-mail at email@example.com or call 917.773.8834
+For more information about becoming an UrbanPlan volunteer contact Sofia Guerrero via e-mail at firstname.lastname@example.org or call 917-773-8834.

 Volunteers in the Classroom

-- Graduate students whose focus is land use: city and regional planning, business, real estate, architecture, and law.
+- University students whose focus is typically in land use: city and regional planning, business, real estate, architecture, and law.